dimanikulin/fva/FVADocMD/CODEREVIEW.md

+# Headline
+TBD

+# Article description
+TBD

+# Tags
+TBD

+# Content

-# Rules to check code during code review
+## Rules to check code during code review

 * The code shall be developed using Google code style [[27]](./REFERENCES.md)
 * The "Return Code" and not "Exception" approach shall be used to provide a result to calling code.